 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you build confidence and feel less awkward around others.
+Speak to an accredited and experienced therapist to help you build confidence and feel less awkward around others.
 Simply click here to connect with one via BetterHelp.com.

 Social awkwardness is more common than you may realize.

 People often get overwhelmed with new situations and people that they don’t know.

 Maybe they’re worried about making a good impression on new colleagues, looking for new friends, or hoping that some flirting will be well-received.

 Even the most sociable people experience social awkwardness from time to time because it is tapping on the unknown.